nicehash/excavator/amd/README.md

 Excavator *should* work with any OpenCL-compatible devices.
-For optimal performance, however, please use AMD graphics cards with the GCN2 architecture or above.
-Excavator has been tested against AMD Crimson Software 16.9.2 on Windows 10 64-bit, but it should work with any recent AMD drivers.
+For optimal performance, however, please use AMD graphics cards with the GCN2 architecture or above and **AMD Crimson Software 16.9.2 **.

 ## Supported Algorithms